 Needle safety devices are to be engaged immediately after use.
 Sharps are to be discarded in a secure sharp's disposal box after use on models or manikins to avoid accidental skin puncture with a non-sterile needle.
-This includes but not limited to: needles for injections, IV catheter needles, lancets for finger-stick blood samples, needles for lab testing.
+This includes but not limited to: needles for injections, IV catheter needles, lancets for finger-stick blood samples, and/or needles for lab testing, etc.

-Tongue blades, cotton-tip applicators and otoscope covers are to be discarded immediately after use on a live person.
+Any disposable items such as tongue blades are to be discarded immediately after use on a live person.